Tournaments, Contestant Heterogeneity and Performance: Mechanisms

 In Section \ref{subsec:cont_het}, we demonstrated that our findings regarding the lower-ability contestant align with the conventional wisdom that contestant heterogeneity can deter both effort provision and performance.
 However, this does not hold for the higher-ability contestant.
-In this section, we engage in a theoretically guided discussion to explore the potential of a differential evaluation of rewards, level-k reasoning, out-of-equilibrium beliefs, and "choking under pressure" to explain our observed result.\footnote{A primary question to consider is whether effort influences performance in our context.
-In darts, physical effort is less essential than in other sports.
-However, there is still a clear connection between effort and performance \cite{Klein.2020}.
-This connection encompasses mental preparedness, concentration, and maintaining focus.
+This section discusses the potential of strategic choices and different behavioral approaches to explain our observed result.\footnote{A primary question to consider is whether effort influences performance in our context.
+In darts, physical effort is less integral than in other sports.
+However, there is still a clear connection between effort and performance,, encompassing mental preparedness, concentration, and focus maintenance.
 Results for the lower-ability contestant strengthen the reasoning that there is a link.
-We thus assume a monotone relationship between effort and performance and in line with the tournament literature model effort instead of performance in this section.}
+We thus assume a monotone relationship between effort and performance and, in line with the tournament literature, model effort instead of performance in this section.}